The Milne spacetime and the hadronic Rindler horizon: Milne geometry from Rindler

 which is the Milne metric, well known from cosmology and, more important in our case, from the RHIC (Milne's coordinates are adapted to the Bjorken flow since the velocity vector of the flow is $\partial_{t}$).
 They are nothing else but the Rindler coordinates in the quadrant $t \succ |x|$, where the stationary observer is located.
 That observer (beyond the Rindler horizon) detects thermal radiation of temperature $T_{U} = g/2\pi$ as a consequence of the fact that some particle accelerates in the region $|x| \succ t$.

 While the accelerated particle moves in the Rindler wedge, for the stationary observer from the ''hidden'' region the geometry is time dependent (Milne's universe).

 A similar situation we encounter when an electric charge is uniformly accelerated.
 The retarded radiation emitted by the charge is measured by an observer located in a region inaccesible to the charge but the total energy passing through the surface comoving with the particle is zero \cite{DB} (no electromagnetic energy flux).
 As Boulware has noticed, the flow of energy comes from the past horizon as if it were another opposite charge in the opposite Rindler wedge. \\ However, the Unruh radiation is nonvanishing both for the accelerated observer and for the stationary one from the Milne region.
-As Castorina et al. \cite{CKS} have observed, the stationary observer in the ''hidden'' region measures thermal radiation of Unruh temperature as a consequence of the passage of the accelerated particle.
+As Castorina et al.\cite{CKS} have observed, the stationary observer in the ''hidden'' region measures thermal radiation of Unruh temperature as a consequence of the passage of the accelerated particle.
+In terms of the Minkowski coordinates, we have